Book a call

 How Wild Mountain Immigration helps

 Matching an occupation to the right route is exactly where expert help pays off.
 Working under a licensed RCIC (CICC #R706497), our team confirms your NOC and TEER, identifies the category draws and provincial streams your field opens, and builds the application that gives you the best chance of an invitation, all online and to a clear written agreement.
 Because category lists and cut-offs change, we work from current canada.ca guidance.
-Book a free first call and we will tell you honestly whether your job is a fast track.
+Book a call and we will tell you honestly whether your job is a fast track.
+If you are weighing professional help, see how an RCIC compares with an immigration lawyer for skilled-worker cases.

 Frequently asked questions